The Definitive Guide to the Best Wood Glues

 Hide glue is a classic — it’s literally been around for centuries.
 Rendered from animal collagen, it’s a traditional stalwart of the furniture restoration crowd.
 The benefits?
 It’s reversible.
 That’s right, apply a little heat, and you can separate bonded pieces without a damaged trace.

-By now, you’ve been introduced to the most popular wood adhesives out there.
-Each boasts its strengths and admits its weaknesses.
-Whether you’re a seasoned carpenter or a DIY enthusiast, remember that choosing the right adhesive requires thoughtful consideration.
-Success isn’t just about skill or experience, it’s also dependant on the tools – or in this case, the glue – used.
-Now, armed with this knowledge, the path to your woodworking success is truly bonded.
+Each wood glue boasts its strengths and admits its weaknesses.
+Whether you’re a seasoned carpenter or a DIY enthusiast, choosing the right adhesive requires thoughtful consideration.
+Success isn’t just about skill or experience — it’s also dependent on matching the glue to the actual demands of the joint.